Skip to navigation Skip to content

 • on or after 1 January in the year for which assistance is being claimed, from the date the decrease occurred

-If the customer has requested a current year assessment in advance of the decrease, determine whether a Manual Follow-up (MFU) action is required to ensure the estimate is still accurate closer to the event.
+Note: if the customer has requested a current year assessment in advance of the decrease, determine whether a manual review is required to ensure the estimate is still accurate closer to the event.

 A decrease in parental income that occurs after the current tax year does not affect: